sinclairzx81/typebox/readme.md

 ## Conditional Types

 Use the conditional module to create [Conditional Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html).
-This module implements TypeScript's structural equivalence checks to enable TypeBox types to be conditionally mapped at runtime.
+This module implements TypeScript's structural equivalence checks to enable TypeBox types to be conditionally resolved at runtime.
 This module also provides the [Extract](https://www.typescriptlang.org/docs/handbook/utility-types.html#extracttype-union) and [Exclude](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers) utility types which are expressed as conditional types in TypeScript.

 The conditional module is provided as an optional import.